Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Singleton Surrounds recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Singleton Surrounds has recorded approximately 14 residential properties granted approval per year over the past five financial years, totalling around 70 homes.
-In FY26 so far, three approvals have been recorded.
-On average, about 3.7 people move to the area annually for each dwelling built between FY21 and FY25, indicating high demand outpacing supply, which typically drives up prices and intensifies competition among buyers.
-The average construction cost value of new homes is approximately $468,000.
+Singleton Surrounds has recorded approximately 14 residential properties granted approval per year over the past five financial years, totalling 70 homes.
+In FY26 so far, 3 approvals have been recorded.
+On average, 3.7 people moved to the area annually for each dwelling built between FY21 and FY25.
+This high demand outpaces supply, typically driving up prices and increasing competition among buyers.

 Frequently Asked Questions - Development